High Protein Foods For Women Who Work Out

-Protein is the essential nutrient in this process, so it’s really important for anyone who is training regularly to make sure they are getting enough.
+Protein is the essential nutrient in this process, so if you’re training regularly, it’s important to ensure you are getting enough.

-In fact, research shows that an optimal amount of protein to have after exercise to promote this recovery process is around 20-25g of protein.
-If you aren’t able to have this amount after a workout, don’t worry!
-Any amount of protein that you eat throughout the day will still contribute to your daily intake, which is the primary goal you should be aiming for.
+In fact, research shows that an optimal amount of protein after exercise is around 20-25g.
+If this amount isn’t achievable immediately after your workout, don’t worry!
+Any protein you eat throughout the day will still contribute to your daily intake and keep your body functioning at an optimal level.

 Choosing high protein foods

-When a food contains all of the essential amino acids (ones that you need to get from your diet) it is known as a ‘complete protein’.
+When a food contains all nine essential amino acids (those your body cannot make) it is known as a “complete protein”.
 These foods generally come from animal sources and include lean meat, poultry, fish, eggs or dairy.

 High protein foods for any eating style